Personalized Graph-Based Retrieval for Large Language Models: Introduction

 \section{Introduction}

-The recent development of large language models (LLMs) has unlocked numerous applications in natural language processing (NLP), including advanced conversational agents, automated content creation, and code generation.
-For instance, models like GPT-4~\cite{openai2024gpt4ocard} have been employed to power virtual assistants capable of answering complex queries, summarizing lengthy documents, and engaging in human-like conversations.
-These advancements highlight the transformative potential of LLMs to automate and enhance tasks across various domains~\cite{llm-fewshot}.
-As LLMs continue to evolve, their ability to deliver highly personalized and context-aware responses opens new possibilities for transforming user experiences~\cite{salemi2024lamp}.
-Personalization enables these models to adapt outputs to individual preferences, contexts, and goals, fostering richer and more meaningful interactions~\cite{huang-personalization}.
-For example, personalized text generation allows AI systems to provide responses that are more relevant, contextually appropriate, and aligned with the style and preferences of individual users~\cite{zhang2024personalizationlargelanguagemodels}.
+The rapid advancement of large language models (LLMs) has enabled a wide range of NLP applications, including conversational agents, content generation, and code synthesis.
+Models like GPT-4~\cite{openai2024gpt4ocard} now power virtual assistants capable of answering complex queries and engaging in multi-turn dialogue~\cite{llm-fewshot}.
+As these models continue to evolve, their ability to generate personalized, context-aware responses offers new opportunities to enhance user experiences~\cite{salemi2024lamp, huang-personalization}.
+Personalization enables LLMs to adapt outputs to individual preferences and goals, resulting in richer, more relevant interactions~\cite{zhang2024personalizationlargelanguagemodels}.
+While personalization has been studied in areas such as information retrieval and recommender systems~\cite{xue-personalizedsearch, DLRM19}, its integration into LLMs for generation tasks remains relatively underexplored.

-The concept of personalization is well-established in AI and has been extensively explored across various fields, including information retrieval, human-computer interaction (HCI), and recommender systems.
-In information retrieval, personalization techniques are employed to tailor search results based on user profiles and past interactions, enhancing the relevance of retrieved documents~\cite{xue-personalizedsearch}.
-HCI research has focused on creating adaptive user interfaces and interactions that cater to individual needs, improving usability and accessibility~\cite{fowler-CHI}.
-Recommender systems utilize personalization to suggest products, services, or content that match user interests, driving engagement in applications ranging from e-commerce to entertainment~\cite{DLRM19,lyu-etal-2024-llm}.
-Despite the widespread acknowledgment of the importance of personalization in these domains, the development and evaluation of large language models (LLMs) for generating personalized responses remain relatively understudied.